 4) Drive smoothly: The car AC unit runs off of the engine itself.
 In some cars, when you put the pedal to the metal, the AC compressor does not get enough power to pressurize the system.
 Yes, the air will keep flowing at the same rate but it won’t be cool.
 For effective cooling, you should drive gently and smoothly without straining the engine for more acceleration.

 Even if you think that your AC is working fine, you should definitely try some of the tricks mentioned above.
 I highly recommend replacing the cabin filter at least.
-Let me know in the comments if this article helped you, or you have some point that we missed.
+Let me know in the comments if this article helped you in fixing your car ac.
+Let us know in the comments if you think we missed something.